Aggregates and Running Aggregates

 For distinct aggregate, it has 100% precision if there are less than 10k unique values.
 If there are more values, it has around 97% precision.

-Why use Grouping by Attribute
+Why use grouping by attribute

 The Grouping feature organizes events based on specific attributes, allowing you to track specific event changes for each customer.
 It only takes the first or last value, for example, the most recent update.
-It's handy for industries like travel or hospitality when you need the most recent update on event attributes.
+It's useful for industries like travel or hospitality when you need the most recent update on event attributes.

-Keep in mind, though, that you can only group events using attributes in the Data Manager schema, ensuring alignment with available data fields.
+Remember, though, that you can only group events using attributes in the Data Manager schema, ensuring alignment with available data fields.

 Example 1: Find the updated final destination for flight bookings